 The course has been grassed throughout with Paspalum Dynasty, a new strain of the salt and heat tolerant grass that doesn’t discolour during changeable weather conditions so the club doesn’t need to overseed with other grasses.
 The irrigation system, designed by UK- based company Irritech using Rainbird equipment, provides the all-important application of water, wasting as little as possible.

 Notable holes on the course include the 470-yard 6th, the longest and toughest par four on the card, which doglegs left to the target and the 427-yard 15th, where the fairway also veers left from the tee towards a green that’s sited very close to the beach.
 The front and back nines conclude with demanding par fives, with water running along one side on either hole.

-The last word belongs to architect Dave Sampson: “The design intention was to create a course rich with variety and choice which the golfer will never tire of.
+Architect Dave Sampson commented as follows: “The design intention was to create a course rich with variety and choice which the golfer will never tire of.
 With the prevailing wind off the Red Sea, the course has been routed in such a way that holes play in multiple directions, creating a layout brimming with risk-and-reward choices and opportunities for creative and varied shot making.’’

-During the summer of 2018, the Saudi Arabia Golf Federation confirmed that a new European Tour event will take place at Royal Greens Golf and Country Club from January 31 to February 3 2019, featuring Dustin Johnson, Patrick Reed, Paul Casey and Thomas Bjorn.
+During the summer of 2018, the Saudi Arabia Golf Federation confirmed that a new European Tour event will take place at Royal Greens Golf and Country Club from January 31 to February 3 2019, featuring Dustin Johnson, Patrick Reed, Justin Rose and Thomas Bjorn.

 With the aim of establishing the Tournament as a leading fixture on the European Tour schedule, the SGF announcement also mentioned a special focus on families, community, charity and junior development as the Kingdom looks to develop its golfing pedigree.
 Dustin Johnson won the inaugural event by two shots.